-- POS tagging is a first step towards syntactic analysis (which in turn, is often useful for semantic analysis). - Simpler models and often faster than full parsing, but sometimes enough to be useful. - For example, POS tags can be useful features in text classification (see previous lecture) or word sense disambiguation (see later in course). - Illustrates the use of hidden Markov models (HMMs), which are also used for many other tagging (sequence labelling) tasks.
+- POS tagging is a first step towards syntactic analysis (which in turn, is in turn a fundamental linguistic task). - traditionally, POS tags were found to be useful in NLP tasks - Linguistic representations (including PoS) play around in models of human language processing / psycholinguistics - Illustrates the use of hidden Markov models (HMMs), which are also used for many other tagging (sequence labelling) tasks. - The Viterbi algorithm, which we will introduce for POS tagging with HMMs, and its extensions are used in many other applications in language processing and beyond